prebid/Prebid.js/dev-docs/prebid-1.0-API.md

 ### Manual Label Configuration
 {:.no_toc}

-If an ad unit and/or `adUnit.bids[]` bidder has labels defined, they will be disabled by default.
-Manually setting active labels using `pbjs.setConfig` will re-enable the selected ad units and/or bidders.
+If an adUnit and/or adUnit.bids[] bidder has labels defined, they will be disabled by default.
+Manually setting active labels through `pbjs.requestBids()` will enable the selected adUnits and/or bidders.

 You can manually turn on labels using the following code:

 {% highlight js %}

-pbjs.setConfig({
+pbjs.requestBids({
   labels: ['visitor-uk']
 });

 {% endhighlight %}